rileybuch/Fantasy-Baseball-Web-App/README.md

-# fantasy_baseball
+# Fantasy Baseball Draft Application

+## Overview
+Don't be overwhelmed by all of the data tables and statistics you can find when you are preparing for your fantasy baseball draft.
+This platform will give you an easy-to-digest way to do your research.
+You'll find accurate projections for MLB players' stats, a customizable interface that allows you to input your league's settings and personal risk tolerance in order to generate rankings that are best for you.
+Easily compare players or see historical performance with graphs and charts that make interpreting the tabular data easier.

+## Installation
-To run the app, go to the folder team199Final and follow the instructions:
+To run the app, navigate to the folder team199Final and follow the instructions:

-Installation

 In order to run our platform, Docker needs to be installed.